 Besalú – an old earl city with an old bridge

 Besalú was an early reconquest of the Christians from the Moors.
-In 812, it was named the capital of a Franconian county in the Spanish March.
+In 812, it was named the capital of the Franconian county in the Spanish March.
 It was independent until the 12th century, when it became part of the county of Barcelona.
 Besalú has been classified as a historic national property of Spain, as it has kept its medieval appearance due to having lost importance in the 14th/15th century.
 Though counting only 2500 inhabitants now, Besalú has clearly the appearance of a city, preserved from medieval times.

 The old bridge (Pont Vell) crosses the Fluvià river.
-It uses rocks as the natural basis for the arches which is the reason for it bending across the river.
+It uses rocks as the natural basis for the arches, which is the reason for it bending across the river.